Table of Contents

 A reliable tool to clarify and share my learning and work in the flow of life.
 Deep thoughts.
 Achievements.
 Work in progress.
 Research.
 Owning my data.
 I have also added lately my archive page of all the posts I published, produced and curated.
 I also use a Creative Commons license on my website and blog to share my craft.

 It is a responsive and easy tool to be productive and keep track of my learning flows/workflows.
 Also, to stay focused and manage projects.
-It is also my go-to tool to write and research on Clickup documents that can be searchable, archivable, downloadable, shareable and retrievable easily.
+It is also my go-to tool for writing and researching Clickup documents/ links/emails that can easily be searchable, archivable, downloadable, shareable and retrievable.

 I manage my bookshelf through reads, laters, and readings, and I use highlights for upcoming book annotated readings I share in blog posts.
 I manage my library per topic.
 I also use Goodreads to share my bookshelf.
-I hear audiobooks through Audible, read paperbacks as I still love analogue, and read ebooks and reports via Google Books.
+I still read paperbacks.

 Learning and engaging one conversation at a time, asynced, over tweets, content people shared, and events they host or participate in.
 Follow-up.
 Caring about the conversation and energy with people and getting to know weak ties and strong ties.

-Google Docs, Sheet, Slides, Jamboard, Sites, Keep, and Data Studio to produce, search, manage, review and refine content productions.
+Google Docs, Sheet, Slides, Jamboard, Sites, Keep to produce, search, manage, review and refine content productions.
 To get feedback from trusted people in my network and visualise and analyse data for better decision-making.
 Creating customised personal brand assets with Google Slides tailored templates.

 Microsoft Teams is also easy to search and retrieve anything.
-I have not figured out yet how to export the content curated and created.
-I find it handy to manage documents I made or uploaded through One Drive and the Office Apps.
-Last year, Microsoft Teams was the tool I learned more about over a conversation with Helen Blunden for personal productivity, collaboration in projects, and even developing online communities.
-I sometimes have exploration calls or catch-up calls with people in my network and to get things done with clients and partners.
+However, I have not yet learned how to export curated and created content.
+Managing documents I made or uploaded through One Drive and the Office Apps is handy.
+It is also the tool I learned for personal productivity, collaboration in projects with clients.
+I have used it to have exploration calls or catch-up calls with people in my network and to get things done with clients and partners.